darth-raijin/loop/README.md

-# borealis
+# loop
 ## Description
-Backend REST API used for Borealis, aka 'the Feedback App'.
+Backend REST API used for loop, aka 'the Feedback App'.

 ## How to use?